Optimal and instance-dependent guarantees for Markovian linear stochastic approximation: Problem set-up

 This value function is connected to linear $Z$-estimators via the Bellman principle.
 Let $\transition$ denote the transition operator of the Markov chain, and let $\stationary$ denote the stationary distribution.
 Note that the $\transition$ maps the space $\Ltwospace (\statespace, \stationary)$ to itself.
 With this notation, the value function $\valuestar$ is known to be the unique fixed point of the \emph{Bellman evaluation equation}

 In general, this equation is non-trivial to solve, especially given a limited trajectory length.
-In practice, it is standard to compute approximate solutions using linear basis expansions, ~\cite{bradtke1996linear,tsitsiklis1997analysis}, and this approach underlies the family of TD algorithms.
+In practice, it is standard to compute approximate solutions using linear basis expansions ~\cite{bradtke1996linear,tsitsiklis1997analysis}, and this approach underlies the family of TD algorithms with linear function approximation.

 Let $\{\phi_j \}_{j=1}^\usedim$ be a collection of linearly independent real-valued functions defined on the state space, and consider the linear subspace $\LinSpace$ of all functions of the form $V_\theta(\state) = \sum_{j=1}^\usedim \theta_j \phi_j(\state)$.
 This subspace defines the \emph{projected Bellman equation}